-We’ve all heard it before: “The money is in the list.
-And if you want to build an email list, you need to create a lead magnets.”
+We’ve all heard it before: “The money is in the list.”
+And, as everyone knows, if you want to build an email list, you need to create a lead magnet.

 Too bad that’s terrible advice.

 You can’t just “create a lead magnet” and expect your list to blow up.
 That strategy has been beaten to death and its conversion rate has dropped off a cliff.
 Your audience has evolved and so should your lead magnet strategy.

 Know why everyone preaches about using lead magnets?

 Because it’s what has always worked.

 A long time ago, signing up to receive an “electronic book” was exciting.
 People were just happy to be using the Internet and “electronic mail” at all.